Mondonno/Mondonno/README.md

 <link rel="stylesheet" href="https://raw.githubusercontent.com/Mondonno/Mondonno/master/mondonno-readme.css">

 <h3 align="center"><code>System.Console.WriteLine("Hello, I'm Mondonno")</code></h3>
 <p align="left">I'm mobile and native apps developer.
 I code mostly in languages C, ASM, C#, C++, Python and their derivatives, depending on the requirements of a given project.
 I'm currently a passionate in electronics, microcontrollers and competitive problem solving which I currently improve myself in.
-I also code, mobile apps often, and for them I mostly use MAUI and Flutter tech stack.</p>
+I also code mobile apps often, and for them I mostly use MAUI and Flutter tech stack.</p>

 ### About me - in a brief shortcut
 <ul>